13dev/laravel-classifieds/README.md

 [![N|Solid](https://s18.postimg.org/63qaspjax/13_24.png)](http://github.com/13dev)

-Classifieds Laravel é um projeto onde visa a ajudar a criar sites com varias coisas para oferecer
+Classifieds Laravel is a project where it aims to help create sites with several things to offer

 # Current Version
 > 1.0

 # Features!

   - Private messages using ajax storing in DB